Hans Scharoun: After his death 1972

-The extension to the Berliner Philharmonie around the Kammermusiksaal and the Staatliche Institut für Musikforschung Preußischer Kulturbesitz mit Musikinstrumentemuseum (Institute for Music Research and Musical Instrument Museum, Prussian Cultural Heritage Foundation) developed under the supervision of his office partner Edgar Wisniewski, who took over the office after Scharoun's death.
+The extension to the Berliner Philharmonie around the Kammermusiksaal, the State Institute for Music Research and Berlin Musical Instrument Museum developed under the supervision of his office partner Edgar Wisniewski, who took over the office after Scharoun's death.
 During the 1980s, the facade of the Philharmonic Concert Halls was provided with a cladding of gold-anodized aluminum plates; originally it was a white and ocher painted concrete facade.

 Scharoun's original designs had planned a similar cladding, which was not implemented at the time for cost reasons.
 After the reunification of Berlin Potsdamer Platz, adjacent to the east of the Kulturforum, was rebuilt; by this Scharoun's designs concerning city redevelopment of the area could finally be recorded as complete.